kulcsarrudolf/pasztor.at/content/blog/2017-09-28-working-with-certificates-in-java.md

 ---
+slug: working-with-certificates-in-java
+authors:
+- janos
 categories: blog
 date: "2017-09-28T00:00:00Z"
 publishDate: "2017-09-28T00:00:00Z"
 summary: Let's face it, the Java crypto API is a mess.
 It is extremely hard to use, and very confusing.
 Let's try and make sense of this sorry excuse for an API.
-fbimage: posts/working-with-certificates-in-java.jpg
+images:
-googleimage: posts/working-with-certificates-in-java.jpg
+- posts/working-with-certificates-in-java.jpg
 preview: posts/working-with-certificates-in-java.jpg
 tags:
 - Java
-- Development
+- Software Development
 title: Working with Certificates in Java
-twitter_card: summary_large_image
-twitterimage: posts/working-with-certificates-in-java.jpg
 ---

 ## Install Bouncy Castle